calebkm/permanent_record/README.md

 ## Other Projects ##

-If you'd like to store data in a YAML file and you also want to CRUD it, you should check out [YAML Record](https://github.com/nicotaing/yaml_record) by Nico Taing.
+If you're looking for a simple DB-less way to store data, but you'd also like to CRUD it, you should check out [YAML Record](https://github.com/nicotaing/yaml_record) by Nico Taing.
 I took a few ideas from there when creating `PermanentRecord`, thanks guys!
 Some other folks have also created gems that attempt to solve the same problem as `PermanentRecord`.
 For example, [ConstantRecord](https://github.com/cpetschnig/constantrecord) by Christoph Petschnig (maybe out of date) and [Constant Record](https://github.com/nateware/constant_record) by Nate Wiger.
 Their gems might even be better than mine, have a look!

 ## License, etc ##